curtmorgan3/fight_or_fright/readme.md

       3. Good: 1-12
       4. Great: 1-16
       5. Awesome: 1-20
-  2. That number is then multiplied by the character's strength modifier.
+  2. That number is then added to the character's strength modifier.

 ### Health
   1. A character's health is determined by summing three random numbers 1-4, plus fortitude modifier.